 A big part of the LinkBuds S design is how little there is of them.
 Sony reckons these earbuds are more than 40 percent smaller than the XM4 and, at just 4.8g each, are significantly lighter too.
 They live in an equally compact charging case that’s a trim 35g when empty.
 There’s no wireless charging facility here, just a USB-C socket on the rear of the case.

 Nothing about the LinkBuds S looks or feels especially luxurious, although they’re predictably well-made from carefully textured plastic – it’s yours in black, white or a tepid sort of beige Sony is calling ‘ecru’ (as pictured below; our review sample in black is much nicer to our eyes).
+Since launch there's a new 'Earth Blue' finish, too, which is made from recycled plastic and - and you guessed it - finished in a blue colour.

 Sony supplies four different sizes of eartip in the packaging and, between this, the light weight and the tiddly dimensions, the LinkBuds S are simple to position comfortably and will then stay that way pretty much indefinitely.